kubermatic/docs/content/kubermatic/main/tutorials-howtos/administration/presets/_index.en.md

 This will open the editor configured for `kubectl edit` and let you update the YAML specification.
 It is possible to update any fields already present or add/remove provider sections from the `Preset`.

+## Limiting Permissions for Credentials used in Presets

+For selected infrastructure providers it makes sense to limit the permissions of the credentials to protect against access creep.
+For these cases, we have compiled a [list of minimum permissions]({{< relref "../../../../../kubeone/main/architecture/requirements/machine-controller/" >}}) required for different providers.